Nira Dynamics AB: History

-Technology and products
+Technology

+NIRA Dynamics develops software-based systems built on sensor fusion and signal processing.
+The company’s technology combines data from multiple vehicle sensors, including wheel speed signals from anti-lock braking system (ABS) and electronic stability control(ESC), to generate virtual sensor outputs.
+These estimations enable functions such as tire pressure monitoring and road surface friction assessment without requiring dedicated hardware.

+By using existing vehicle sensors, NIRA’s approach allows manufacturers to introduce additional safety and monitoring functions without increasing sensor count or system complexity.
+The software is embedded in vehicle electronic control units (ECUs) and operates during normal driving.

+In addition to in-vehicle functionality, NIRA aggregates anonymized data from connected vehicle fleets to analyze road surface conditions at scale.
+By combining estimated friction and other road condition parameters with environmental data, the company generates digital road condition models used in driver information systems and road maintenance operations.

+Products

 NIRA Dynamics' core product is its Tire Pressure Indicator (TPI), an indirect tire-pressure monitoring system (TPMS) capable of detecting underinflation simultaneously in up to four tires.
 At the moment, TPI is installed in several Audi models (the A1, A3, A4, A5, A6, A7, A8, Q3, Q5, Q7, TT and many more); several Volkswagen models (Polo, Golf, Jetta, Beetle, Scirocco, Passat, Tiguan, Touran, Sharan and many more); several SEAT and Skoda models; as well as the Chery Arrizo 7 and the MG 3.
 It is also fitted to many Volvo, Fiat and Renault vehicles.
-The system meets the American FMVSS 138 and the European ECE R-64 regulations on tire pressure monitoring systems.
-TPI is a software component that uses both relative rolling radius information as well as wheel oscillation measurement.
-It estimates tire pressure mainly from the signals of the wheel speed sensors that are part of the anti-lock braking system (ABS) and electronic stability control system (ESC).
-It gets active shortly after a reset which triggers a self-learning process.
-A reset needs to be initiated by the driver when the tires have been changed or the pressure adjusted.
-TPI does not require any in-wheel pressure sensors and RF (radio frequency) components.
-The Audi TT series was the first to be equipped with TPI, in 2006.
-The Audi A4 and A5 models followed the next year.
-TPI can be fit into different electronic stability control hardware hosts, including those of Continental AG, Robert Bosch GmbH, and TRW Automotive.

-NIRA Dynamics is developing sensor fusion based systems for different vehicle applications.
-Sensor fusion or sensor data fusion is the use of information from several different physical sensors to compute new virtual sensor signals.
-The virtual sensors can be of two different types: improved versions of physical sensor signals, or soft sensors that have no direct physical counterpart among the sensors used.

-TPI ABS is a TPI version for vehicles with built-in anti-lock braking system (which is standard in most cars) but no electronic stability control system (which is not standard, particularly in emerging markets).
+Unlike direct TPMS solutions that rely on in-wheel pressure sensors and radio-frequency (RF) communication, TPI estimates tire inflation levels using wheel speed signals from the vehicle’s anti-lock braking system (ABS) and electronic stability control (ESC) system.
+The system uses relative rolling radius and wheel dynamics to detect pressure deviations in one or more tires and performs an automatic calibration after a driver-initiated reset.
+Because it does not require additional hardware, TPI can be integrated into existing electronic control units and is AUTOSAR-compliant.